Protocols and Amendments

 The USDA requires annual review of animal protocols by the IACUC.
 The USDA stipulates that these renewals must be done no less than annually.
 As of March 2016, protocols with USDA regulated species will be approved for one year to address this requirement.

 Protocol expiration notices are sent to the Principal Investigator by the IACUC Office approximately three (3) months prior to the expiration date.

 Work described in the protocol may not be continued past the approved dates unless a protocol renewal is already in place.

 Renewals (De Novo Reviews)

 The protocol renewal (De Novo review) should be started well in advance of the actual expiry date of your current protocol.
 On average, a new protocol takes 30-45 days from the date of submission to final approval.
 Please note that an amendment cannot be started once a protocol is in the renewal stage.

 As per the Animal Welfare Act and the NIH Office of Laboratory Animal Welfare (OLAW), protocols are approved for a maximum of three (3) years.
 It is not possible for the IACUC to extend the protocol beyond the original three (3) years, so you must submit a renewal prior to expiration of your current protocol.
 If not, the animals will be unavailable for use (see SOP 107: Protocol Expiration with Animals Present on the Protocol for addition information).

 If you do not intend to continue the protocol, any animals still on the protocols must either be euthanized or transferred to another active protocol, if appropriate.
 Complete the De Novo Review page in eSirius 3G to indicate animal disposition for expiring protocols.

 The review process is the same for that of a new protocol, with the exception that the Progress Report section in eSirius.
-See SOP 121: Submitting a De Novo Review (Renewal) for additional information on the submission process.
+See the Protocol and Amendent Submissions page for additional information on the submission process.